markingham77/dqt/README.md

 - cache: this contains cached data and their associated compiled SQL statements

 ### Determining and setting your workspace
-Your workspace is determined by the values of the **WORK_DIR**  and **WORKSPACE** environmet variables.  **WORKSPACE** is a sub-directory of **WORK_DIR**.
-The default value of **WORK_DIR** is a folder named "main" inside the "workspaces" folder of pydqt.
+Your workspace is determined by the values of the **WORKSPACE_ROOT**  and **WORKSPACE_NAME** environment variables.  **WORKSPACE_NAME** is a sub-directory of **WORKSPACE_ROOT**.
+The default values are a folder named "workspaces" in the folder where ydqt is installed (probably site-packages) and "main" for ROOT and NAME respectively.

 This default is probably not what you want.
-In many cases it is preferable to have your workspaces seperate from the site-packages where pydqt was installed, for it is probably more convenient to have your workspaces somewhere under $HOME.
+In many cases it is preferable to have your workspaces seperate from the site-packages where pydqt was installed, often it is more convenient to have your workspaces somewhere under $HOME.
 You can use the env_edit and env_reload utilities to change your workspace but PYDQT provides two shortcut functions to facilitate this; **set_workdir** and **workspace**:

 ```
-from pydqt import set_workdir, workspace
+from pydqt import set_workspace

-set_workdir('/tmp') # sets WORK_DIR to '/tmp'
-workspace('research') # sets workspace to '/tmp/research'
+set_workspace(root='/tmp', name='research')
 ```

 If the workspace does not already exist, PYDQT will create the necessary folders for a valid workspace.
 The workspace function then points PYDQT to the correct workspace.
 The above commands will result in the following directory in /tmp: